mdhender/mapgen/README.md

 ## Mac or Linux
 1. Open a terminal and navigate to the root of the repository.
 2. Change to the `testdata` directory with `cd testdata`.
-3. Start the `mapgen` executable by running `../mapgen --secret water.slide`.
+3. Start the `mapgen` executable by running `../mapgen server --secret water.slide --signing-key your-signing-key-here`.

 The program will display the secret at startup: